jjloomis/wordpress-basics/accessing-your-wordpress-site.md

 # Accessing your WordPress site

-To access your WordPress site, go to

-    example.digitalmediadrive.com

-Be sure to replace `example` with your ePanther username.
+* Open a browser and go to your WordPress and go to your WordPress site's URL.
+Note: Be sure to replace `example` with your ePanther username.

+    epanther.digitalmediadrive.com